|Saturn Will Not Sleep - Discovery (Official Video)|

-Tracking Down Sleuth: An Interview with Kenneth Branagh and Michael Caine
+Tracking Down Sleuth: Q&A with Kenneth Branagh & Michael Caine

 Nothing like a couple of distinguished Brits to class the place up.
 Kenneth Branagh is a widely respected actor and director, best known for his adaptations of William Shakespeare which have become this generation's gold standard.
 Michael Caine...
 OK, if you don't know who Michael Caine is, you need to find another website to hang out on, because movies just ain't your thing.
 The two have collaborated -- along with Jude Law and playwright Harold Pinter -- in a new version of Anthony Shaffer's Sleuth, which opens in limited release this Friday.
 They recently sat down in Los Angeles to answer questions about the project, and discuss other upcoming films of some small note.

 (Spoiler Note: while many of Sleuth's twists are unrevealed here, a few are still mentioned and some of the broader elements are discussed at length as well.)

 Question (to Branagh): Besides the obvious differences in scale, and the fact that the casting director can bugger off early, how do you approach a two-hander like this that differs aesthetically from a larger production?

 Kenneth Branagh: It's always down to the screenplay to begin with, and what it tells you about -- what's the phrase? -- hearing performances clearly.
 Then it's about preparing in rehearsals with Michael and Jude -- separately and then together -- to try and absolutely work from their instincts.
 What did Michael feel the books that his character writes were like?
 The covers, the titles, all of that.
 The outside of the house, what that might look like.
 Trying to get those details from both guys, then trying to maximize what they're doing in rehearsals.